 Contaminated sites are a result of contamination of a chemical, organic or radioactive material, or live organism that exceeds an environmental standard being introduced into soil, water or sediment.
-Contaminated sites occur when an environmental standard exists and contamination exceeds the environmental standard.

-A liability for remediation of contaminated sites from an operation in productive use is recognized net of any expected recoveries when all of the following criteria are met:
+It does not include airborne contaminates.
+The university recognizes a liability for remediation of contaminated sites when all of the following criteria are met: